 Undergraduate students may receive a grade of Incomplete (I).
 It is assigned by an instructor and indicates that additional course work is required to fulfill the requirements of a given course.
-For further policy and procedure information on Incomplete grades, consult the Undergraduate Catalog’s Explanation of Grades and scroll down to the pertinent section called Incomplete Grades.
+For further policy and procedure information on Incomplete grades, consult the Undergraduate Catalog, search for the Explanation of Grades and scroll down to the pertinent section called Incomplete Grades.

 For all graduate-level courses, an interim grade of Incomplete “I” may be assigned if the student has not completed all requirements for the course.
 An interim grade of “I” shall not be assigned to a student who did not attend the course.
-For all graduate courses the default grade accompanying an interim grade of “I” shall be “U” and will be displayed on the UB record as “I/U.” For more information, consult the Graduate School’s Policies and Procedures.
+For all graduate courses the default grade accompanying an interim grade of “I” shall be “U” and will be displayed on the UB record as “I/U.” For more information, consult the Graduate School Incomplete (I) Grade Policy.

 Audit (N) Grades

 Auditing a class is an undergraduate student option for recording attendance in a course when no grade is desired.
 At the semester’s end, an “N” grade is assigned.
-For further policy and procedure information on Audit grades, consult the Undergraduate Catalog’s Explanation of Grades and scroll down to the pertinent section called “N” Audit.
+For further policy and procedure information on Audit grades, consult the Undergraduate Catalog and search for “N” Audit.
 If opting to audit a course, be sure and also complete the Audit Form (PDF).

 An audited course carries no weight and does not count as attempted or accumulated hours.
 A graduate student wishing an “Audit” grade in a course must officially register for the course.
 The student must also submit a written request to the instructor by the fourth week of class.
 The instructor’s decision is final and needs to be communicated to the student in writing.
 A student may repeat a previously audited course and receive a weighted grade and academic credit.
-For more information, consult the Graduate School’s Policies and Procedures.
+For more information, consult the Graduate School N Grade Policy.

 Last updated: April 28, 2023 12:54 pm EST